eyoshidagorgonia/PortlandTrail/PRODUCT_DOCUMENT.md

 -   **FRD-010: Turn-Based Progression:** The game progresses in discrete turns.
 Each turn consists of a scenario, a player choice, an outcome, and an optional player action.
 -   **FRD-011: AI Scenario Generation:** At the start of a turn, the AI Game Master generates a new situation, including an atmospheric scenario description and a specific challenge.
--   **FRD-012: Dynamic Player Choices:** The player is presented with six distinct choices to resolve the scenario.
+-   **FRD-012: Dynamic Player Choices:** The player is presented with four distinct choices to resolve the scenario, with a clear risk/reward gradient (one safe, two moderate, one super risky).
 Each choice will have short button text and a more descriptive tooltip.
 -   **FRD-013: Consequence & Outcome System:** Player choices will have immediate and clear consequences on their stats, progress, and resources.
 These outcomes will be displayed to the player before the next turn begins.
 -   **FRD-014: Player Actions:** After a scenario is resolved, the player can perform one of four predefined actions (Forage, Tune-up Bike, Go Thrifting, Street Perform) to manage their resources.
 Performing an action consumes a turn and triggers the next scenario.